zhenweilin/zhenweilin.github.io/_pages/about.md

   - /about.html
 ---

-I'm a final year of phd student from SUFE.
+I am a final-year Ph.D. student at Shanghai University of Finance and Economics (SUFE) under the guidance of Qi Deng.
 My research interest includes optimization theory, especially first-order method.
 Currently, I am a visiting student at Purdue University, working with Jimmy Zhang.